Dahman-Ismail/old_code_mini-project/README.md

 ## Author

-Created with ❤️ using Python and CustomTkinter
+Created with Me using Python

 ---